Skip to Main Content

 • Biography

-Tarek Rajji, M.D., undertook undergraduate studies and obtained his medical degree at the American University of Beirut.
+Tarek K. Rajji, M.D., undertook undergraduate studies and obtained his medical degree at the American University of Beirut.
 He then completed a residency in general psychiatry at UT Southwestern Medical Center and continued his training as a fellow in psychiatric research and neuroscience sponsored by the VA North Texas Health Care System and UT Southwestern.
 He pursued further training in geriatric psychiatry with a clinical fellowship at the University of Pittsburgh and a research fellowship at the University of Toronto.
+He is board certified in both general and geriatric psychiatry by the American Board of Psychiatry and Neurology.

 Dr. Rajji's research has focused on neuroplasticity and cognition in older patients with mental illness and neurocognitive diseases.
 To improve cognition in older adults with dementia or at risk for dementia, he combines brain stimulation, including transcranial magnetic and electrical stimulation, with cognitive, functional, and pharmacological modalities.
 He also studies standardization of care for patients with dementia.
 He has led multiple clinical trials with older patients with depression, neurocognitive disorders, and schizophrenia funded by federal agencies such as Brain Canada, Canadian Institutes of Health Research, and the U.S. National Institute of Mental Health.